A critical analysis of the relationship between narration, characterisation and gender in The Great Gatsby.

-In the The Great Gatsby (Fitzgerald, 2001), Nick Carraway’s depiction of Jordan Baker contradicts essentialist beliefs about gender.
+In The Great Gatsby (Fitzgerald, 2001), Nick Carraway’s depiction of Jordan Baker contradicts essentialist beliefs about gender.
 Essentialism refers to the belief that gender is determined by biological sex.
-In this post I will argue that Jordan represents a trangressive form of femininity that subverts traditional gender roles.
+In this post, I will argue that Jordan represents a transgressive form of femininity that subverts traditional gender roles.

 Butler, J. (1990) Gender Trouble: The Subversion of Identity.
 New York, Routledge.

 Fitzgerald, F. (2001) The Great Gatsby.
 London, Wordsworth Classics.

 Izenberg, G. (2000) Modernism and Masculinity: Mann, Wedekind, Kardinsky Through World War I. Chicago, The University of Chicago Press.

 Williamson, M. (1986) The Patriarchy of Shakespeare’s Comedies.
 Detroit, Wayne State University Press.